-As at 30 June 2019 the Branch employed 1 full time equivalent Senior Industrial Officer 5 days per week.
-A Part-time Industrial Officer was employed between 3 July 2017 - 30 June 2019.
-Total FTE 1.53
+As at 30 June 2020 the Branch employed 1 full time equivalent Senior Industrial Officer 5 days per week.

 Principal activities

 During the reporting period the Branch was successful in improving member's wages and improving conditions of employment including matters relating to processing and supporting members with individual and or collective grievances and workers compensation claims.
 There has been no significant change to the principal activities during the year.